 Every writer, marketer, blogger wants their content to spread far and wide.
 We would expect that better content gets better exposure.
 However, this is not always true.
-One of the reasons for this is three letters we hear way too often.
-SEO.
-Yes, we all know it.
+The reason for this is because of the three letters we hear way too often‐SEO.
+Yes, we all have heard of it.
 Search Engine Optimization.
-Let’s dive in.

-The internet is the world wide web and like the name suggests, it is indeed wide, but also crowded.
-Imagine a single very large spider web, but overcrowded with spiders.
-That’s what the internet actually looks like these days.
+The internet is the world wide web and as the name suggests, it is indeed wide.
+It is also crowded.
+Imagine a huge spider web, but overcrowded with spiders.
+That’s what the internet looks like these days.
 Because of this, it is hard to find your page buried among other sites with similar content, more specifically, similar keywords.

-Due to the overwhelming flood of sites these days, big search engines like Google and Bing have a different approach.
-Big search engines are no longer only matching keywords anymore, they are matching related concepts and topics.
+Due to the overwhelming flood of sites these days, big search engines are no longer only matching keywords anymore; they are matching related concepts and topics.
 Thus, we need to show them that we are relevant.

 To get ahead in this new search, we need to use a diverse set of related keywords.
 We need more long tail keywords (sets of keywords that more specifically describes your product or content and are better at leading to conversions).
 We need to stop repeating the same words over and over again and expand our vocabulary.